-Quantitative reasoning notes for the preparation of MDCAT English logical reasoning part.
+Quantitative reasoning notes for the preparation of the MDCAT English logical reasoning part.
 The smartest way to study Quantitative reasoning for the test is to make a list of rules and principles.
 Look at the reviews of the quantitative section and an explanation of the answers to the practice tests.

 Quantitative Reasoning English Notes: